rebouljc/CS5001_5002_Debugger/README.md

 * [Deion Booher](Essays/DeionBooherEssays/Professional%20Biography%20Deion.md)

 **Budget**
-This project has not and does not plan to have any expenses.
+* This project has not and does not plan to have any expenses.

 **Appendix**
-You can find the current resources we are reading in our <resources.md> file.
+* [resources.md](https://github.com/rebouljc/CS5001_5002_Debugger/blob/master/resources.md): Where you can find the current resources we are researching.

 **Project Topic Area:** Easy-to-use and Easy-to-port Debugger.